gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.Application.md

 > `optional` **is\_active**: `boolean`

-- Indicates sales channel is active or not active
+- Indicates sales channel is active or not active.

 ***